alex-png/SFDC_friendspace/friendSpace/README.md

 Then create a SF Community using a unique alias.

-Feel free to log on to https://friendspace-developer-edition.na123.force.com to check it out!
+Feel free to log on to https://friendspace-developer-edition.na123.force.com to try out the finished application!
 You'll have to use a dummy account.

 Username: hdmswcpitgpsjabvyp@miucce.online